-SEAS modules are assessed through a variety of elements including essays, seminar work and exams.
+SEAS modules are assessed through a variety of elements including essays, seminar work, portfolios and exams.
 Some modules are assessed entirely through an exam at the end of the semester, others combine methods of assessment.
 Module Outlines should clearly state the method(s) of assessment; if you are unsure about how a module is assessed, you should consult with the relevant Module Organiser.

 Principles of Assessment